nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed meeting list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Displays meeting Title, Location, Start/End, Attendees and Tags.
-* The displayed meeting is reset when the `deletem` and `findm` commands are used.
+* As this command displays by `Index`, the displayed meeting may change when the specified `INDEX` refers to a different meeting due to a change in list order through `editm` and `listm`.
+This is intentional.
-* The displayed meeting may change when `editm` is used in a way that modifies the order of the displayed meeting list, such as by editing the `START`.
-This is intentional as the `editm` command is meant to display information based on the meeting list index.
+* The displayed meeting is cleared when the `addm`, `deletem` and `findm` commands are used.

 Examples:
 * `viewm 2` Displays detailed information related to the 2nd meeting on the list, including current attendees.